tttinh/blog/201907/27_SetupSQLLearningEnvironment.md

 If you want to create your database or runs SQLite shell, just go to [SQLite offical sites](https://www.sqlite.org/index.html), download and install it.

+SQLite implements most of the common features of SQL. *Unsupported features of SQL* are shown below:

+- RIGHT and FULL OUTER JOIN.
+- Complete ALTER TABLE support.
+- Complete trigger support.
+- Writing to VIEWs.
+- GRANT and REVOKE.

 ## SELECT

 The syntax of the SELECT statement is as follows: